 Founding Legislation

-The legislation to create the Colorado School Safety Resource Center is contained in Colorado Revised Statutes 24-33.5-1801 et seq.
+The legislation to create the Office of School Safety is contained in Colorado Revised Statutes 24-33.5.2701 et seq. and the legislation to create the Colorado School Safety Resource Center is contained in Colorado Revised Statutes 24-33.5-1801 et seq.

-The founding legislation and subsequent amendments that affect the CSSRC are:
+The founding legislation and subsequent amendments that affect the OSS and the CSSRC are:

 Senate Bill 08-001